oswanderson/go-talker-chat/README.md

 ## **Dependencies**

 There aren't any dependencies.
-This application make use only of the standard libs of Go.
+This application makes use only of the standard libs of Go.

 ## **Running**